ntenth/ntenth/README.md

  i also really love wolves (if you can't tell.) <br>

+ unfortunately won't be very excited if you're in the same fandoms as me !! i dont care what happens in other peoples lives im sorry :(( <br>

 🪽 i am the owner of ESm and RsO !!!!!!! (very very proud) <br>
 > ##### also SHAMELESS plug if you want to join/know more about either dm me (.10th. on discord) <br>
 >> ###### esm = regi | rso = lab <br>